lee-jiwon/gss-origin-redistribution-ssr/README.md

 	Takes in:
 		data/gss-1972-and-later-recoded-and-imputed.dta [external data]
-		[Note: This data file contains imputed and recoded variables, which "_pl" denoting logical imputation using 2006-2014 GSS panels, and "_rf" representing variables with model imputations using the -MissForest- package in R, merged to the original GSS 1972-2018 cross-sectional cumulative years data (release 1, "GSS7218_R1.dta")]
+		[Note: This data file contains imputed and recoded variables, with "_pl" denoting logical imputation using 2006-2014 GSS panels, and "_rf" representing variables with model imputations using the -MissForest- package in R, merged to the original GSS 1972-2018 cross-sectional cumulative years data (release 1, "GSS7218_R1.dta")]

 	Calls:
 		 analysis/gss-egp-redist-rescale-weights.do